-While preference signals will help programs know which applicants are highly interested in their programs, data from the application cycles in 2022 and 2023 shows that signals improve the chances of applicants who have a true interest in a program to be seen by that program regardless of their perceived "competitiveness" or personal connections.
-Currently, the average number of applications per program is >1400 without an ability to determine genuine applicant interest.
-Because of this, applicants who do have a genuine interest may be overlooked in the myriad of applications.
-Signals will likely allow those applicants with a genuine interest to be considered by those programs.
+While preference signals help programs know which applicants are highly interested in their programs, data from the previous application cycles shows that signals improve the chances of applicants who have a true interest in a program to be seen by that program regardless of their perceived "competitiveness" or personal connections.
+Prior to signaling, the average number of applications per program was >1300 without an ability to determine genuine applicant interest.
+Because of this, applicants who did have a genuine interest may have been overlooked in the myriad of applications.
+Signals allow those applicants with a genuine interest to be considered by those programs.